OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Float</b>
       <br>
       default: 0.0
-      <p class="scene-class-comments">This setting specifies the maximum fraction of the snapshot overhead threshold for an extra snapshot action in the event of an unexpected interruption by SIGINT.
+      <p class="scene-class-comments">Specifies the maximum fraction of the snapshot overhead threshold for an extra snapshot action in the event of an unexpected interruption by SIGINT.
 The value is expressed as a fraction.
 If the value is set to zero or a negative number, no extra snapshot action will be executed, and no checkpoint file will be generated if SIGINT is received.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_snapshot_overhead.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_snapshot_overhead.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_snapshot_overhead.links heading=4-%}